expo/expo/docs/pages/versions/unversioned/sdk/audio.md

 ## Recording sounds

+> **Notes on web usage:**
+>
+> - A MediaRecorder issue on Chrome produces WebM files missing the duration metadata.
+[See the open Chromium issue](https://bugs.chromium.org/p/chromium/issues/detail?id=642012)
+> - MediaRecorder encoding options and other configurations are inconsistent across browsers, utilising a Polyfill such as [kbumsik/opus-media-recorder](https://github.com/kbumsik/opus-media-recorder) or [ai/audio-recorder-polyfill](https://github.com/ai/audio-recorder-polyfill) in your application will improve your experience.
+Any options passed to `prepareToRecordAsync` will be passed directly to the MediaRecorder API and as such the polyfill.
+> - Web browsers require sites to be served securely in order for them to listen to a mic.
+See [MediaDevices#getUserMedia Security](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#security) for more details.

 ### `Audio.Recording`

 This class represents an audio recording.
 After creating an instance of this class, `prepareToRecordAsync` must be called in order to record audio.
 Once recording is finished, call `stopAndUnloadAsync`.
 Note that only one recorder is allowed to exist in the state between `prepareToRecordAsync` and `stopAndUnloadAsync` at any given time.